JUNE 8-12, 2020

 These questions might help you decide how to focus your experience report:

-We know it’s not easy to get an idea onto paper.
+We know it’s not easy to get ideas onto paper.
 Whether you’re a first-time author or you already have some publications under your belt, we can all benefit from some guidance and help.
 ‘Shepherding’ is a process where more experienced authors guide and coach you through writing your experience report paper.
-If your proposal is accepted you will be assigned a shepherd to work with you to help you shape your paper and get it ready for publication.
+If your proposal is accepted, you will be assigned a shepherd to work with you to help you shape your paper and get it ready for publication.

 Shepherds work closely with authors, reviewing drafts and freely giving advice.
 Shepherds ask clarifying questions and suggest improvements.
-But ultimately, it is you, the author, who decides what to tell and how to tell it.
+But ultimately it is you, the author, who decides what to tell and how to tell it.
 A shepherd is not an editor, although they may generously make detailed comments on how to revise your paper.
-Once the shepherd and the program committee agree that your report is acceptable, you will have time to make final revisions before the paper is published.
+Once the shepherd agrees that your report is acceptable, you will submit your final version to the track co-chairs who will check that it is ready for publication and conforms to our publishing style guidelines.

-Consider these areas if you are looking for ideas to focus your experience report.
-Topics of particular interest to the conference include, but are not limited to the following:
+Consider these areas if you are looking for ideas to focus on in your experience report.
+Topics of particular interest to the conference include, but are not limited to:

-If you have any questions or comments, please contact the program chairs at firstname.lastname@example.org.
+If you have any questions or comments, please contact the track co-chairs.